tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 -   Select **Install Microsoft Teams per Machine** to install the per machine Teams install.

--   Select **Install Microsoft Edge Chromium v80+** to install the Edge Enterprise browser based on Chromium.
+-   Select **Install Microsoft Edge Chromium v80+** to install the Microsoft Edge Enterprise browser based on Chromium.

 -   Select **Disable Windows Update** to disable Windows Update in the image.